Gokul-Gopak/KyberTester/README.md

 # Kyber Chatroom
-This is a simple chat application built using Socket.IO and Node.js.
-It allows users to send and receive encrypted chat messages in real-time.
+This is a simple quantum proof enabled chat application built primarily using Socket.IO and Node.js.
+It allows users to send and receive encrypted chat messages in real-time with the help of the Crystal's kyber algorithm.

 **Overview**